RebinW/active-directory-domain-services/08_hybrid_connect_preparation/deploy_sync_server.md

 Allowing Azure to manage this value simplifies the configuration and ensures that users remain correctly linked between environments, even if usernames or email addresses change later.

 I verified that the mS-DS-ConsistencyGuid attribute was present on synchronized users in AD. the corresponding Immutable ID value was also visible in Entra ID, confirming that users were uniquely linked between the on-premise directory and the cloud:
-**Active Directory**
+**Active Directory, Binary value**
 ![active directory](screenshots/consistencyguid.png)

-**Entra ID**
+**Entra ID, Immutable ID: Base64 value**
 ![entra id](screenshots/immutableid.png)

 ## Verification